LeoBourret/Minishell/README.md

 # Minishell

-A 42 Paris project where you need to code your own mini version of bash.
+A 42 Paris project where you need to code your own mini version of bash in ``C``.
 The program must be able to parse user input and launch executables with their optional argument.
 Some built-in function are also done:
 * ``echo`` with option ``-n``
 * ``cd`` with only a relative or absolute path